Norman Partridge

-Norman Partridge (born May 28, 1958) is an American author of horror and mystery fiction.
+Norman Partridge (born May 28, 1958) is an American writer of horror and mystery fiction.
 He has written two detective novels about retired boxer Jack Baddalach, Saguaro Riptide and The Ten Ounce Siesta.
 He is also the author of a Crow novel, The Crow: Wicked Prayer, which was adapted in 2005 into the fourth Crow movie, bearing the same name.